 Proactive Application Requirement: The application for participation needs to be submitted and reviewed before the technology is installed or work starts.
 No rebate should be given if work is completed to avoid “free rider” use of incentive funds.
 This is also critical as a fraud deterrent as applications may come in for equipment already owned and operated.

-Eligibility Requirements: Consider eligibility rules that may include being a utility water customer, a minimum monthly consumption, being in good payment status with the utility, and being in compliance with regulations associated with the utility such as water quality standards.
+Eligibility Requirements: Consider eligibility rules that may include being a utility water customer, a minimum monthly consumption, being in good payment status with the utility, and being in compliance with regulatory requirements the utility such as water quality standards.

 Require Above Minimum Standards: The Custom Conservation Rebate program may be applied to retrofits of existing technology or to upgrades that are above code requirements for new construction.
 It is important to clarify that no incentive will be paid for meeting a standard of equipment or water use pattern that is required by law.
 Similarly, no rebates should be given for installing technology that is required by local ordinance, state or federal law.